ALB Ingress Controller configuration

 • Rule Priority

-ALB Ingress Controller annotation
+ALB Ingress Controller annotations

 Annotation Default Applicable resource Description

-alb.ingress.kubernetes.io/listen-ports [{"HTTP":80}] ([{"HTTPS":443}] if a certificate number is set.)
-Ingress Listener's protocol and port configuration list.
+alb.ingress.kubernetes.io/listen-ports [{"HTTP":80}] (if a certificate number is set: [{"HTTPS":443}]) Ingress List of listener protocol and port configurations.

-alb.ingress.kubernetes.io/description Automatically Created By NKS Ingress Load Balancer memo
+alb.ingress.kubernetes.io/description Automatically Created By NKS Ingress Load Balancer memo.

 (Example: nrn:PUB:CertificateManager::000:Certificate/External/${certificateNo})

-alb.ingress.kubernetes.io/ssl-min-version TLSV10 Ingress TLS Protocol version
+alb.ingress.kubernetes.io/ssl-min-version TLSV10 Ingress TLS Protocol version.

-- Configurable versions and values
+- Configurable versions and values:

 TLS v1.0: TLSV10